jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-auto.md

  the License.
 -->

-The following Spring Framework, Spring Data for VMware GemFire (SDG) and Spring Session for VMware GemFire (SSDG) annotations are implicitly declared by Spring Boot for VMware GemFire's (SBDG) auto-configuration.
+The following Spring Framework, [spring-data-gemfire-name] and [spring-session-gemfire-name] annotations are implicitly declared by [spring-boot-gemfire-name]'s auto-configuration.

 - `@ClientCacheApplication`